The Ultimate Guide on How to Start a Money Making Blog

 But, it isn’t a magic bullet!
 You should never put your success in someone else’s hands!
 And, you should definitely read widely on the topic.
 No entrepreneur was ever made from one article alone.
 It takes a village!
 And if you’re ever reading a blog post that claims that they have ALL the answer to blogging for success.
 RUN!

 So, sit back, grab yourself a cuppa herbal tea, or whatever your poison is… and enjoy.
 Grab a pen and paper, you’ll want to take notes!
 And for your convenience… I’ve also created this into a free downloadable PDF that you can print and scribble allll over if that takes your fancy!

 Starting a blog needn’t be stressful!
 It should be fun!
-So I’ve broken the process of starting a blog down into 5 easy to follow and simplified steps!
-No jargon or heavy tech speak!
+So I’ve broken the process of starting a blog down into 8 easy to follow and simplified steps!
+No jargon or heavy tech speak in this epic post!